ZhenweiYang96/MSc-Statistics-Thesis/Data Archive/Experiment 2/Readme.txt

 GENERAL INFORMATION
 -------------------

-1. Title: Data Archive for the MSc Thesis 'Neural Networks for Latent Budget Analysis of Compositional Data'
+1. Title: Experiment 2 for the MSc Thesis 'Neural Networks for Latent Budget Analysis of Compositional Data'

 2. Author Information